-So whether you are planning to explore castles (Bamburgh Castle, Alnwick Castle and Dunstanburgh Castle to name just a few), Roman sites like Hadrian’s Wall, islands such as the Holy Island of Lindisfarne with its ruined priory, spot puffins, seabirds, seals and dolphins on a boat trip from Seahouses Harbour to the Farne Islands or simply want to relax and enjoy lazy days eating fish and chips in one of the popular fishing villages such as Craster, Beadnell or Embleton there will be a cottage for you in our selection of the best holiday homes and cottages in Northumberland.
+So whether you are planning to explore castles (Bamburgh Castle, Alnwick Castle and Dunstanburgh Castle to name just a few), Roman sites like Hadrian’s Wall, islands such as the Holy Island of Lindisfarne with its ruined priory, spot puffins, seabirds, seals and dolphins on a boat trip from Seahouses Harbour to the Farne Islands or simply want to relax and enjoy lazy days eating fish and chips in one of the popular fishing villages such as Craster, Beadnell or Embleton there will be a cottage for you in our selection of the best holiday homes, sea view apartments and self catering holiday cottages in Northumberland.

 - ALNMOUTH – for walkers, bird lovers, golfers and sandy beaches

 - CRASTER – for walkers, foodies, history & art lovers